 Assemble your scholarship search tools-Having the right tools makes all the difference.
 Begin with a good filing system and a wall calendar to keep track of application dates.

 Search scholarship databases-Online scholarship databases are an invaluable tool in the search.
-Start your search at FastWeb.com.
+Start your search at Scholarships360 or FastWeb.com.

 Check into other schools’ resources-If you live near a community college or better yet, a university, you can utilize them as additional resources.
 They have libraries and scholarship listings that might be unique to your area.